MENU

 Merit Reviews

-One way that the university recognizes employee performance and the achievement of goals is through merit increases.
+One way that the university recognizes employee performance, and the achievement of goals is through merit increases.
 Merit increases are not automatic and are granted only when approved by the Board of Trustees as part of the university budget.
-Staff performance evaluations occur annually, in accordance with performance evaluation policy for the position.
+Performance evaluations occur annually, in accordance with the performance evaluation policy for the position.
 When conditions permit, this will include a merit review for the purpose of recommending an adjustment to pay.

 The general guidelines for an adjustment are as follows:

-It is the responsibility of the supervisor to ensure that appropriate forms are completed and submitted in a timely manner and to provide a fair and accurate evaluation of the employee’s performance.
+It is the responsibility of the employee and their supervisor to ensure that appropriate forms are completed and submitted in a timely manner and to provide a fair and accurate evaluation of the employee’s performance.

-Sponsored Programs - Per Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards of contract or grant money, all “soft money” will follow the same annual cycle as the University.
-If the University does not grant merit increases due to general economic conditions, then the Office of Sponsored Programs will not authorize merit increases on grants or contracts.
-Further information can be found in Part 200.430 of these guidelines.
+Sponsored Programs - Per Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, compensation guidelines will follow the same annual merit review cycle as the University for all employees working on the grant, consistent with the University’s established written policy.
+If the University does not grant merit increases due to general economic conditions, then merit increases on grants or contracts will not be authorized.

 Staff Promotions

-A promotion is defined as a change in job responsibilities to another position having higher levels of responsibility and authority.
-The changes must be reflected in movement into a job in a higher pay grade.
+A promotion is defined as a change in job responsibilities to another position having higher levels of responsibility, authority, and increased compensation.

 All promotional increases are subject to the following limitations: